-Highland Metropolitan Housing Authority is a Public Housing Agency in Washington Ch, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Highland Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Highland Metropolitan Housing Authority serves Highland County.